kkrismer/seqgra/docs/_sources/dd.rst.txt

 The language is defined using XML schema (`data definition XML schema file <https://kkrismer.github.io/seqgra/data-config.xsd>`_).

 This document describes the sections of a valid seqgra data definition.
-For valid examples of data definitions, see the `data definitions folder on GitHub <https://github.com/kkrismer/seqgra/tree/master/docsrc/defs/dd>`_
+For examples of data definitions, see the
+`data definitions folder on GitHub <https://github.com/kkrismer/seqgra/tree/master/docsrc/defs/dd>`_.

 General information
 -------------------